zainab-ali/aquascape/docs/combining/merge.md

 If an error is raised in either the left or right stream, the finalizers are run.

 In this example, the `ab` stream raises an error when it is pulled for the second time.
-As before, an `AB` finalizer is associated with the `ab` stream and an `XY` finalizer is associated with the `xy` stream.
+As before, finalizers are associated with the `ab` and `xy` streams.

 Experiment with the delay before the error.
-Notice that the `AB` and `XY` finalizers are always run, provided that their respective streams are pulled on.
+Notice that the `ab` and `xy` finalizers are always run, provided that their respective streams are pulled on.

 @:exampleWithInput(resourcesError) {
   drawChunked = false
 }

-Note that when `ab` raises an error immediately (the delay before the error is `0`), the `XY` finalizer is not run.
+Note that when `ab` raises an error immediately (the delay before the error is `0`), the `xy` finalizer is not run.
 The error is raised before the `xy` stream is pulled on.